mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Because simplicity and performance are major goals, many features found in other programming languages are not present in Go.
-These include classes (and inheritance), annotations, exceptions, the ternary operator, and generic types.
+These include classes, inheritance, annotations, exceptions, the ternary operator, and generic types.
 Generic types are being considered for Go 2.0.